Our response to the

 Species Science & Conservation

-Effective conservation begins with science.
-At SCOPE, we conduct research on endangered species such as the Spoon-billed Sandpiper, Masked Finfoot, and other threatened birds and mammals.
-Our fieldwork provides critical data that guides local and national conservation strategies.
+Effective conservation begins with science – diagnosing problems to design evidence-based interventions.
+At SCOPE, we study endangered species such as the Spoon-billed Sandpiper, Masked Finfoot, and other threatened birds and mammals.
+Our fieldwork generates critical data that informs local and national conservation strategies, ensuring that actions are targeted and effective.
+Where appropriate, we also engage local communities in practical solutions – such as our nest guardian programme to reduce threats and secure better outcomes for species and ecosystems.

 Our impact